Definition and example

 Since there are three changes and the final matrix is identity, by Axiom 3 .

 It is possible to arrive to the identity matrix in more than one way but the result will be the same because the number is fixed.
-We will not delve into the theory of permutations.
+Calculating determinants of permutation matrices in this way allows us to avoid studying the theory of permutations.